-Steve’s position as Of Counsel at Schwabe gives him the opportunity to focus his work on select intellectual property generation and protection issues, while also investing time in supporting his community.
+Steve’s position as Attorney at Schwabe gives him the opportunity to focus his work on select intellectual property generation and protection issues, while also investing time in supporting his community.
 Diversity and pro bono have both been a longtime passion of Steve’s.
 He first did clinical pro bono work while attending Harvard Law School, and was part of Intel’s Volunteer Lawyers Program for eight years.
 Steve is also committed to participating in diversity activities, as he served on Intel’s Black Leadership Council as a leadership coach for eight years.

 **Admitted to practice only in Massachusetts and the USPTO.
 Supervised by shareholders in the Portland office.

 - Preparing software and Internet patents.

 - Patent analysis, such as reviewing patents for potential relevance to 3rd parties; infringement analysis.

 - Targeted patenting, such as filing continuations on patents to focus claims on a 3rd party product or revenue stream.

 - Patent acquisitions, such as reviewing marketplace opportunities for portfolio gap-filling patents.

 - Special interest groups, such as reviewing join requests for potential license impact to patent portfolios.

 Resources & Ideas

 - Oregon Manufacturing Extension PartnershipFebruary 15, 2018